fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 **Notes**

 On native MySQL 5.7.32 the table is stored as name_basics in the imdb database (there is no public schema), so the MySQL test replaces public.name_basics with name_basics and adds an explicit CREATE FULLTEXT INDEX ft_name ON name_basics(primaryname).
 Apart from this schema-name difference, the FULLTEXT index definition and search condition are identical to the OpenHalo test.
-Going forward, differneces in queries due to schema-name won't be brought up.
+Going forward, differences in queries due to schema-name won't be brought up.

 **Verdict**